Gladys Doyle

 Gladys Doyle is a former Papua New Guinea international lawn bowler.

 Bowls career

 In 1969 she won the singles gold medal and the triples bronze medal at the 1969 World Outdoor Bowls Championship in Sydney, Australia.
 Doyle won another bronze four years later during the 1973 World Outdoor Bowls Championship.
 She also won a bronze medal in the team event (Taylor Trophy) in 1969.

-From 1955-1963 she was the South Townsville Bowling Club champion.
+From 1955 to 1963 she was the South Townsville Bowling Club champion.